kaushikdasroy/my_fastpages/_posts/2022-01-30-install-mlflow-on-aws.md

 There are many MLOps tools ranging from all-in-one to fit for a purpose.
 Lets take a look at MLFlow which falls in the category of all in one tool having modules supports - Tracking, Projects, Model and Registry.
 It is an open-source tool.
 MLFlow supports many machine learning frameworks, such as Tensorflow, PyTorch, XGBoos, H20.ai, Scikit-learn etc.

 MLFlow can be used in local machine, and cloud environments.
-First we will install MLFlow on a AWS environment.
-This is an experimental setup not a product onw.
+First we will install MLFlow on AWS environment.
+This is an experimental setup not a production.

 In this post I will setup MLFlow Tracking.
-I will write other posts for other modules of MLFlow.

 # MLFlow Tracking

 Quoting from MLFlow.org
 "The MLflow Tracking component is an API and UI for logging parameters, code versions, metrics, and output files when running your machine learning code and for later visualizing the results.
 MLflow Tracking lets you log and query experiments using Python, REST, R API, and Java API APIs."

 MLFlow tracking is organized around `runs`.
-Each `run`execute a piece of data science code and records some information like - code version, time, source, parameters, Metrics, Artifacts.
+Each `run`execute a piece of data science code and records some information such as - code version, time, source, parameters, Metrics, Artifacts.

 `runs` can be recorded using MLFlow Python, R, Java, REST APIs from anywhere the code is run.
-These can be recorded from a notebook, cloud or standalone programs

-`runs` can be recorded from a MLFlow Project and MLFlow remembers the project URI.

-`runs` can be organiged in MLFlow experiments.

-`runs` are recorded in the local machine in a folder called `mlruns`. `mlflow ui` brings the log in the tracking server for display.
+These can be recorded from a notebook, cloud or standalone programs. `runs` can be recorded from a MLFlow Project and MLFlow remembers the project URI. `runs` can be organiged in MLFlow experiments.
+Information about `runs` are recorded in the local machine in a folder called `mlruns`. `mlflow ui` brings the log in the tracking server for display.

 ## Run and Artifact recording

-We will using mlflow with remote tracking server, backend and artifact stores.
+We will be using mlflow with remote tracking server, backend and artifact stores.

 In our example we will be using a remote server as tracking server, a Postgresql db as MLFlow entity store and a S3 bucket as our MLFlow artifact store.

 Even though it is not demonstrated here, we can record runs by calling mlflow functions, python API in any code we run.
 The functions are detailed in the [mlflow](https://mlflow.org/docs/latest/tracking.html#logging-data-to-runs) official documentation.
 Autologging is also supported for most of the frameworks.

 All the tracking ui functions can be called programmatically, which makes it easy to log runs and see results in tracking UI.
 `mlflow.set_tracking_uri()` connects to a tracking URI.
-There are many parameters can be passed to this function to establish authentication etc. `MLFLOW_TRACKING_URI` environment variable can be used to set the tracking URI.
+Many parameters can be passed to this function to perform tasks such as establish authentication etc. `MLFLOW_TRACKING_URI` environment variable can be used to set the tracking URI.

 ## MLFlow Tracking Server